 Logano was disappointed with second place but proud of his team’s efforts.

 “The Coke 600 is such a big deal to win,” he said, “especially as a Coke driver.
 You want to make it happen and we were close, but we’ll just have to wait again to next year and go at it.

 “I thought we had a good shot when that caution came back out.
 That was another chance and just didn’t quite get it, but overall, like I said, very proud of it.
 As far as Memorial Day Weekend and getting to race is a privilege, so for me to complain about second sounds pretty dumb.
 I’m proud to live in this country and I’m happy that I just get to race.”

-The race had 16 cautions for 80 laps, the majority of which were due to tire issues, leading to several drivers like Truex, Denny Hamlin, Erik Jones, Matt DiBenedetto, and Brad Keselowski all making contact with the wall after tire failure.
-However, the race’s biggest caution happened on lap 317 when Clint Bowyer and Kyle Larson made contact that collected Austin and Ty Dillon as well as Ryan Preece.
-Larson’s and Austin Dillon’s days were ended after the incident.
+The race had 16 cautions for 80 laps, the majority of which were due to tire issues.
+Several drivers such as Truex, Denny Hamlin, Erik Jones, Matt DiBenedetto, and Brad Keselowski all made contact with the wall after having tire issues.
+However, the race’s biggest caution happened on Lap 317 when Clint Bowyer and Kyle Larson made contact that collected Austin and Ty Dillon as well as Ryan Preece.
+Larson’s and Austin Dillon’s days ended after the incident.

 “I just got in there and lost grip and slid up into Clint,” said Larson.
 “I just hate that I caused the wreck there.
 I didn’t do a good job on the restart.
 Just put myself in a bad spot and got sideways.”

-The race saw 30 lead changes among 11 drivers, with many on social media proclaiming positive reviews on the event, further enforcing the that the current aero package is a step in the right direction, especially after two of the previous three Coke 600s were won by drivers who led over 375 of the 400 laps (Busch won in ’18 after leading 377 laps and Truex won in ’16 after leading 392 laps).
+The race saw 30 lead changes among 11 drivers, with many on social media proclaiming positive reviews on the event which further enforces the idea that the current aero package is a step in the right direction.
+This comes after two of the previous three Coke 600s were won by drivers who led over 375 of the 400 laps (Busch won in ’18 after leading 377 laps and Truex won in ’16 after leading 392 laps).